-Charges for calling service numbers (084, 087, 09 and 118 numbers) are now made up of two parts: The access charge and the service charge.
+Charges for calling service numbers (084, 087, 09 and 118 numbers) are made up of two parts: The access charge and the service charge.
 The access charge is the charge dictated by the caller’s phone provider.
 This is a pence per minute charge.
 Phone providers must make these charges clear on bills and when new contracts are set up.

-The service charge is dictated by the organisation receiving the call.
+The service charge is dictated by the organisation being called.
 This can be a pence per minute, or a pence per call charge.
 This charge must be displayed, wherever service numbers are advertised.

 “Calls to this number are charged at 20 pence per call (excludes VAT) in addition to your phone company’s access charge.”

 From now on, you’ll have to go to your call provider to find out what access charge they have set for service numbers.

 For more information see UK Calling.

 Sneaky service numbers are one of the reasons the WHYPAY? conference call service was originally introduced.
 Many conference calling services operate on ‘service numbers’ and conference calls tend to go on for between 30 and 40 minutes.
 That’s a lot of conference participants with very high call charges.

 At WHYPAY? we’re on a mission to make sure no one in the UK is paying through the nose for conference calls.
 Collaboration over the phone shouldn’t be and doesn’t need to be expensive.
 Calls to WHYPAY?’s 03 dial-in number are included in your bundled minutes or charged at your bog standard call rate if you don’t have any minutes/free calls included on your phone plan.Create a FREE Teleconference